kvp7206/uGFX/readme1.txt

 	2/ In your project Makefile (amongst similiar lines but after the hal line) add the line... include $(LCDLIB)/lcd.mk

+	3/ Add $(LCDSRC) and $(LCDINC) to your SRCS and INCDIR of your projects Makefile

-	3/ In your project Makefile add the makefiles for any specific drivers you want e.g include $(LCDLIB)/halext/drivers/touchpad/touchpadXPT2046/touchpad_lld.mk
+	4/ In your project Makefile add the makefiles for any specific drivers you want e.g include $(LCDLIB)/halext/drivers/touchpad/touchpadXPT2046/touchpad_lld.mk
-		include $(LCDLIB)/halext/drivers/gdispNokia6610/gdisp_lld.mk
+		include $(LCDLIB)/halext/drivers/gdisp/gdispNokia6610/gdisp_lld.mk

-	4/ In your project halconf.h turn on the support you want eg.
+	5/ In your project halconf.h turn on the support you want eg.
 		/**
 		 * @brief   Enables the Touchpad subsystem.
 		 */
 		#if !defined(HAL_USE_TOUCHPAD) || defined(__DOXYGEN__)
 			#define HAL_USE_TOUCHPAD           TRUE
 		#endif

 		/**
 		 * @brief   Enables the GDISP subsystem.
 		 */